 Authentication using X.509 certificates (Extended – FIA_X509_EXT)

 X.509 certificate-based authentication is required if IPsec or TLS communications are claimed for FPT_ITT, FTP_ITC.1 or FTP_TRP.
-These SFRs are also required if FPT_TUD_EXT.2 or FPT_TST_EXT.2 are claimed.
+These SFRs are also required if FPT_TUD_EXT.2 is claimed.
 If SSH client communications are claimed and any x509 algorithms are claimed in FCS_SSHC_EXT.1.5 or FCS_SSHS_EXT.1.5, these SFRs are required.
 In the case of the TOE only acting as the SSH server or acting as the client, but not claiming any x509 algorithms in FCS_SSHC_EXT.1.5 or FCS_SSHS_EXT.1.5, these SFRs are optional.

-Although the functionality in FIA_X509_EXT.1 and FIA_X509_EXT.2 is always required when using X.509 certificate-based authentication, the TOE only needs to be able to generate a Certification Request if the TOE needs to present an X.509 certificate to another endpoint via the TSF for authentication (i.e. if at least one of the following SFRs is included in the ST: FCS_DTLSC_EXT.2, FCS_DTLSS_EXT.1, FCS_DTLSS_EXT.2, FCS_IPSEC_EXT.1, FCS_SSHC_EXT.1.5 (applicable only if at least one of the x509v3-* ciphers is selected), FCS_SSHS_EXT.1.5 (applicable only if at least one of the x509v3-* ciphers is selected), FCS_TLSC_EXT.2, FCS_TLSS_EXT.1, FCS_TLSS_EXT.2)..
+Although the functionality in FIA_X509_EXT.1/Rev and FIA_X509_EXT.2 is always required when using X.509 certificate-based authentication, the TOE only needs to be able to generate a Certification Request if the TOE needs to present an X.509 certificate to another endpoint via the TSF for authentication (i.e. if at least one of the following SFRs is included in the ST: FCS_DTLSC_EXT.2, FCS_DTLSS_EXT.1, FCS_DTLSS_EXT.2, FCS_IPSEC_EXT.1, FCS_SSHC_EXT.1.5 (applicable only if at least one of the x509v3-* ciphers is selected), FCS_SSHS_EXT.1.5 (applicable only if at least one of the x509v3-* ciphers is selected), FCS_TLSC_EXT.2, FCS_TLSS_EXT.1, FCS_TLSS_EXT.2)..
 Therefore FIA_X509_EXT.3 only needs to be added to the ST in this case.
 If the TOE does not need to present an X.509 certificate to another endpoint via the TSF for authentication (e.g. a client not supporting mutual authentication) the use of FIA_X509_EXT.3 is optional.

 FIA_X509_EXT.1 X.509 Certificate Validation